PTigris/AutoUpdateArcDPS/README.md

 AutoUpdateArcDPS.ps1 looks on https://www.deltaconnected.com/arcdps/x64 to get the last modified date for d3d9.dll
 When the date is not the same as the saved date from the previous download, it installes the new d3d9.dll automaticly in the bin64 folder.
 At the same time "Last modified ArcDPS.txt" is saved in bin64 folder with the last modified date to compare with for the next time.
-It starts Guild wars 2 after checking and possibly updating ArcDPS.
+It starts Guild Wars 2 after checking and possibly updating ArcDPS.